Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Qualifying Loans for the IHS LRP

-Most types of loans qualify for repayment under the IHS LRP.
+Most loan types qualify for repayment under the IHS LRP.
 These include:

 - Government loans, including federal, state, and local loans